wfy1998/Catroon-Expression-system/README.md

 * [NumPy](http://www.numpy.org/) -  The randomized routines used for stochastic simulations are implemented using NumPy.

 ## Runing Collect data
 To collect training and test data, run 'data_record.py'.
 Various  parameters are available in the file.
+The record data will be store into a folder call 'data'

 ```console

 optional arguments: